Drop Your Rock

 In my Land Trust seminars and home study courses, I talk a lot about the many benefits of creatively using the Power of Direction (POD) in a Land Trust.
 This article will address some specific advantages of the POD and how you might use it for privacy and asset protection benefits.

 The Power of Direction is the steel hand inside the velvet glove.
 The Director of your Land Trust (which might be you as the Beneficiary or someone else who is not the Beneficiary) holds all power over the Trustee.
-Remember, unlike many other types of trusts, the Land Trustee cannot
+Remember, unlike many other types of trusts, the Land Trustee cannot act without specific direction (in writing) from the person or entity that holds the POD.

 6 Things You Need to Know About Flipping Houses